-We’re a non-profit organisation that brings people together around common goals for Cape Town’s transformation.
+We’re an organisation that brings people together around common goals for Cape Town’s transformation.
 We’re connectors, facilitators and translators, working to help people find a common language and a shared set of priorities specific to projects that can make a positive impact in people’s lives.

 We do this kind of work across an incredible diversity of projects.
 Most of it is in the Table Bay district – our mandated area, that stretches from Camps Bay to the Foreshore, the east city to Observatory, Salt River to Langa – and we try, as far as possible, to do work that can have a much wider impact across the metropole.